Using a Multilingual Call Centre [Ultimate Guide] | Awaken

 While customer experience is recognised as the key driving force behind customer engagement and loyalty, many businesses have a significant blind spot where it comes to servicing customers that are not native English speakers.
 At the same time, as business becomes more digital it also becomes more global, meaning that organisations increasingly receive enquiries and orders internationally.
 According to ICMI research, 79% of contact centres acknowledge that they have customers who do not speak the primary language that they offer, but only 66% have formal customer support options in a language other than English.

 Without a formal multilingual support system in the process, customer contact centre agents can struggle to manage enquiries from non-English speakers adequately, leading to frustration on both sides, inability to resolve the customer’s issue and a poor customer experience.

 As businesses recognise that a significant and growing proportion of their customers are non-primary language speakers, they should also recognise that there will be a greater need to offer multilingual support.

 Why don’t businesses offer multilingual support?

 Depending on the type of organisation, offering support in multiple languages may be a low priority in the face of the daily challenges of running a contact centre.
-In a previous blog, we explored the various factors that can prevent contact centres from delivering the best customer experience, including budget, insufficient agent training, poor First Call/Contact Resolution rate and technology that isn’t aligned to business needs.
+In a previous blog, we explored the various factors that can prevent contact centres from delivering the best customer experience, including a budget, insufficient agent training, poor First Call/Contact Resolution rate and technology that isn’t aligned to business needs.
 Correspondingly, according to the ICMI research, 33% of the contact centres surveyed cited budget as a key reason for not offering multilingual customer support.

 Multilingual agents or interpreters come at a premium and must be specially trained to use language that corresponds with the organisation’s policies and brand, so it only makes sense to hire language speakers if there is a clear business need, such as opening new geographical markets.